 Scanning Your Plans

 Years ago, large format scanning was vital as companies needed ways to digitize large libraries of drawings either from flat files or hanging files.
-Today, most projects live in a digital environment, so the pressing need for archive scanning is simply not necessary.
-But having access to an onboard scanner certainly has its merits.
+Today, most projects live in a digital environment, so the need for archive scanning may not be a pressing issue, but it is commonly required.
+So, having access to an onboard scanner certainly has its merits.